Tl;dr: money has four functions within society: it is a value indicator; value itself; a facilitator of exchange; a wealth redistributor.

-However, money does not only define the value of the traded goods, but it embodies that value since against the good is exchanged the money.
+However, money does not only define the value of the traded goods.
+It also embodies that value since it is exchanged against the good.

 We could say that money embodies both some sort of scale and the unit that makes up the scale, a bit like if “degree” and “thermometer” were the same thing.

 Money is therefore both an assessor of value and the value itself (first and second characteristic).

 -> 5 euros is as valuable as 5 euros, and can be exchanged against anything worth 5 euros.

 The Third Function of Money

 Let’s summarize: when a society is inhabited by several people, these people interact with each other by exchanging goods and services whose worth is measured by and exchanged against money.